Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Introduction and Motivations

 The Helmholtz equation is known to be a challenging problem in computational mathematics due to the presence of the pollution effect caused by large wave numbers and the highly ill-conditioned coefficient matrix due to its discretization (e.g., see \cite{EG11}).
 The former means that one cannot simply decrease the grid size in proportion to the growth in the wave number, but rather its reduction has to significantly outweigh the growth of the wave number to reduce the pollution effect (i.e., numerical dispersion).
 In the presence of a very large constant wave number, this means that standard Finite Element Method (FEM) and Finite Difference Method (FDM) inevitably yield a very large ill-conditioned coefficient matrix.
 More specifically, the authors in \cite{MS11} found that to properly handle a large constant wave number $\kappa$ in the $hp$-FEM setting, the polynomial degree $p$ and the mesh size $h$ need to be chosen such that $p \gtrsim \log(\kappa)$ and the quantity $\kappa h/p$ is small enough.
+A pre-asymptotic error analysis in the $hp$-FEM setting with the assumption that $\kappa h/p \lesssim (p/\kappa)^{1/(p+1)}$ was also done in \cite{ZW13}.
 On the other hand, it has been documented that for second-order and fourth-order FDM, the appropriate resolution conditions are respectively $\kappa^{3}h^{2} \lesssim 1$ and $\kappa^{5}h^{4} \lesssim 1$ \cite{CCFW13,DL19,WW14}.
 Generally speaking, for polynomial-based schemes like standard FEM and FDM, the higher the order a scheme has, the better it is in dealing with the pollution effect.

-There is a vast array of methods developed over the years to deal with the demanding resolution condition on the mesh size $h$ discussed above.
-In the Galerkin setting, one approach is to relax the inter-element continuity condition \cite{FW09} or to impose a penalty on the normal jump of the derivatives of elements in trial and test spaces \cite{BWZ16, WW14}.
-Another way is to enrich the local approximation space with solutions of the homogeneous Helmholtz equation.
-This approach is commonly called Trefftz methods.
-See the survey article \cite{HMP16} and many references therein for more details.